vitarb/gzset/README.md

 | `cargo clippy --all-targets` | Lint (warnings are *errors* in CI)                |
 | `cargo fmt -- --check`       | Format check                                      |

+First-time runs may take a while as Cargo compiles the `xtask` helper.
+Run `cargo build --all-targets` before `cargo test` to prime the cache and prevent launch timeouts.

 The GitHub Actions workflow replicates the above on *ubuntu‑latest*.

 ### Prerequisites